Bit-Quill/amazon-timestream-odbc-driver/src/markdown/support/unicode-support.md

 ﻿# 1.
 Unicode Support

-The TimeStream ODBC Driver supports the Unicode ODBC interface.
+The Timestream ODBC Driver supports the Unicode ODBC interface.
 It does not support the non-Unicode interface.

 ## 1.1.
 Unicode encoding at ODBC Layer